-Virginia continues to lead as one of the best managed states in the nation.
-In 2010, Virginia was named one of the best managed states in the nation by the Government Performance Project sponsored by Governing magazine.
-Virginia's financial strength is indicated by its AAA bond rating and being one of nine states given this highest rating by all three national rating agencies.
-Virginia consistently ranks top in the United States in categories that impact successful economic development.
-Virginia ranked No. 2 in the Forbes Best States for Business in 2010 and 2011.
-The Forbes ranking measured six vital categories for businesses: costs, labor supply, regulatory environment, current economic climate, growth prospects, and quality of life.
-In the Pollina Corporate Top 10 Pro-Business States for 2012, Virginia ranked No. 2 in the nation.
-CNBC, in its annual study, America's Top States for Business, designated Virginia as one of the top states for business at No. 3 in 2012.
+Virginia continues to lead as one of the top ten states for business in the nation.
+Virginia's financial strength is indicated by both its AAA bond rating and the distinction of being one of ten states that have been given this superior rating by all three national rating agencies.
+Virginia ranked No. 6 in the Forbes Best States for Business in 2016.
+The Forbes ranking measured six vital categories for businesses: business costs, labor supply, regulatory environment, current economic climate, growth prospects, and quality of life.
+In 2016, Virginia ranked second in labor supply and third in the regulatory climate category because of its strong incentive offerings and business-friendly government policies.
+In the Pollina Corporate Top 10 ProBusiness States for 2015, Virginia ranked No. 4 in the nation overall and first in the nation for incentives and economic development agency factors.
+Virginia is one of two states (Wyoming is the other state) that have made the Pollina Corporate Top 10 Pro-Business States list every year since its inception in 2004.
+Alternatively, CNBC ranked Virginia's economy as 36th while Forbes and Pollina ranked Virginia's economic climate in the top 3.